crowdsecurity/php-capi-client/docs/USER_GUIDE.md

 This is the maximum number of seconds allowed to execute a CAPI request.

 It must be an integer.
-If you don't set any value or a negative value, timeout will be unlimited.
+If you don't set any value, default value is 120.
+If you set a negative value, timeout is unlimited.

 ## Storage implementation